Florida State Seminoles football: 1993 season

+The 1993 season brought Florida State its first national title and Heisman Trophy winner.

 The Seminoles entered 1993 with a number one ranking and were led by quarterback and eventual Heisman Trophy winner Charlie Ward.

 Florida State cruised to a 9–0 record with their closest game being an 18-point win over Miami.
 The only loss of the season came at second-ranked and undefeated Notre Dame by a score of 31–24, in one of the greatest games in college football history.
 Despite the loss, Florida State still went on to play for the national title, beating Nebraska in the Orange Bowl with a field goal in the final seconds to claim the school's first national title.